Mainland China reports first local COVID-19 cases in more than 3 weeks | Health

 Mainland China reports first local COVID-19 cases in more than 3 weeks

-Mainland China reported seven new COVID-19 cases on May 13, including its first local transmissions in more than three weeks, the country's national health authority said on Friday.
+Mainland China reported 12 new COVID-19 cases on Friday, including its first local transmissions in more than three weeks, national and regional authorities said.

+Four of the cases were local infections in the eastern province of Anhui, all linked to the same case, surnamed Li.
+State media reported mass testing being carried out in two cities in the province, Luan and Hefei.
+Two of the Anhui cases were reported by the National Health Commission on Friday, having been logged on Thursday.

-Two of the new cases were local infections in the eastern province of Anhui, the National Health Commission said in a statement.
-The cases were the first local transmissions since April 20, when China recorded two local infections in the southwestern province of Yunnan, where a city on the border with Myanmar reported a new cluster in late March.
-China's official Xinhua news agency reported that one of the local cases, surnamed Li, had travelled to Anhui on May 1 from Dalian, a port city in China's northeastern Liaoning province.
+They were the first local transmissions since April 20, when China recorded two in the southwestern province of Yunnan, where a city on the border with Myanmar reported a new cluster in late March.
+China's official Xinhua news agency said Li had travelled to Anhui on May 1 from Dalian, a port city in China's northeastern Liaoning province.

-The other case, surnamed Zhang, was in close contact with Li during a training class Li led in the city of Luan, near Anhui's provincial capital Hefei, Xinhua reported.
-Another local infection was newly reported on Friday in Feixi county, under Hefei's jurisdiction, according to the city government.
-The case, surnamed Lu, had shared a hotel room with Li.
+The other National Health Commission case, surnamed Zhang, was in close contact with Li during a training class Li led in the city of Luan, Xinhua reported.
+Anhui authorities later reported two further locally transmitted cases, both with links to Li.
+None of the confirmed Anhui cases had been vaccinated, Xinhua cited a local health official as saying.

-Two areas in Luan city and one part of Feixi county were declared "medium-risk" regions by local authorities in response to the cases.
-State media reported mass testing being carried out in main urban area in Luan and some areas in Hefei.
-The other five cases announced Friday were imported infections originating overseas.
-The health commission had reported nine cases a day earlier, all imported.
+Two areas in Luan and one part of Feixi county were declared "medium-risk" in response to the cases.
+Meanwhile, Liaoning's provincial health authority reported three new infections, including two local ones, both in another port city, Yingkou.

+The other five cases in mainland China, logged on Thursday and reported on Friday, were imported infections originating overseas.
+The health commission had reported nine cases on Thursday, all imported.
+The number of new asymptomatic cases, which China does not classify as confirmed cases, rose to 22 from 14 a day earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)